SabanaMS/java/PROBLEM.md

 - Considering that the API will be integrating with multiple Third Party fitness apps, it is important to ensure compatibility and hence, at least two versions of the API needs to be created(for listing and checking details only), one with minimal information and fields(ideal for mobile apps) and the other with more detailed information,which has been implemented for Gym offerings.

-The problem to solve for Goldies Gym is make the application more robust, manageable and secure and reducing the interdependencies among the microservices.
+The problem to solve for Goldy's Gym is make the application more robust, manageable and secure and reducing the interdependencies among the microservices.

 ## Proposed Solution
-In this phase, Goldies Gym needs a solution for their marketing campaign.
+In this phase, Goldy's Gym needs a solution for their marketing campaign.
 The solution should help to reach out to users over the web and gather enquiry to its offered programs while ensuring security and high availability.